Are Pop top Caravans Good?

 Pop tops are usually way smaller than regular caravans that offer just as much living space.
 The storage when not in use aspect is another area where they shine.
-Due to its smaller dimensions, you can store this rig in a lower garage or under a carport when you’re not out on roadtrips.
-Some can even fit in carports with lower than average height.
+Due to its smaller dimensions, you can store this rig in a lower garage or under a carport when you’re not out on road trips.
+Some can even fit in carports with lower-than-average heights.

 Brighter, more airy

-Many pop tops have roofs made mostly entirely with canvas; or even common still are those with the extendable sides made of canvas.
+Many pop tops have roofs made mostly entirely with canvas, or even more common still are those with extendable sides made of canvas.
 This helps your caravan take in more light, especially if made with brighter fabric.
 It’s also not as stifling as harder frames in warmer, more humid weather.

-A cursory check of the market revealed that the actually depreciate less in value compared to other campers.
-So in the long run, a used, well-cared for pop top can actually fetch a good chunk if you decide to sell yours in the future.
+A cursory check of the market revealed that they actually depreciate less in value compared to other campers.
+So in the long run, a used, well-cared-for pop top can actually fetch a good chunk if you decide to sell yours in the future.